rickaa/rand/rand/content/posts/conda_management.md

 conda install -y --name "$NAME" -c conda-forge ipython jupyterlab nb_conda_kernels black
 ```

 Now we install the python packages I mentioned before.
-Using the flag `-y` we accept the installation by default so we don't need to interact with our terminal the flag `--name` lets you execute the command in the environment with that name (in this case it's "dev").
+Using the flag `-y` we accept the installation by default, so we don't need to interact with our terminal the flag `--name` lets you execute the command in the environment with that name (in this case it's "dev").

 Then I install the extensions I use: